ishvanihans/website-hugo/content/about.md

 # Contact

-You can reach out to me at ishvanihans@gmail.com or connect with me on LinkedIn
+You can reach out to me at ishvanihans@gmail.com